Siege of Mariupol: Military casualties

+Ukrainian

-According to Ukraine, around 6,000 Russian soldiers were killed during the siege, while Russia stated more than 4,000 Ukrainian soldiers had died up to the start of the siege of the Azovstal plant in mid-April and that the bodies of another 152 Ukrainian soldiers were found in a non-functioning refrigerated truck in Azovstal following the facilitie's siege.
+Russia claimed that more than 4,000 Ukrainian soldiers had died up to the start of the siege of the Azovstal plant in mid-April and that the bodies of another 152 Ukrainian soldiers were found in a non-functioning refrigerated truck in Azovstal following the facility's siege.
 Explosives capable of destroying the bodies were found underneath them.
 The bodies would be handed over to Ukraine.
 By 12 June, Russia returned the bodies of some 220 deceased Ukrainian soldiers, all of whom had been fighting in the Azovstal steelworks, while "just as many bodies" still remained in Mariupol.
 A third of these were soldiers from the Azov unit.
 Subsequently, another 145 bodies of those killed in Mariupol were returned.

-Ukraine claimed the 810th Naval Infantry Brigade of Russia's Black Sea Fleet had 158 killed, 500 wounded and 70 missing by mid-April, while the Black Sea Fleet's 126th Coastal Defence Brigade, a unit of about 2,000 soldiers, suffered 75 percent losses.
-In addition, Ukraine claimed 14 special forces members of the Russian Spetsnaz GRU were killed by late March.
+Initially, the State Bureau of Investigation decided to close proceedings against 277 servicemen of the 501st Separate Naval Infantry Battalion on suspicion of desertion.
+However, they later found that the battalion's commanding officers had defected to Russia and tricked the battalion into surrendering.

 According to Russia, some 3,917 Ukrainian soldiers were captured during the siege, while Ukraine confirmed more than 3,500 soldiers, with an additional battalion, were taken prisoner.
+Around 700 of these were members of the Azov Battalion.
 On 8 June, over 1,000 prisoners of war were transferred from the DPR to Russia.

+As of 21 October 2025, UALosses has confirmed the names of 1,190 Ukrainian soldiers killed, 1,908 missing, and 1,265 who are currently prisoners of war.

+Russian and separatist

+According to Ukraine, around 6,500 Russian soldiers were killed during the siege, with about four thousand of them being from only "one of three directions of attack on Mariupol".

+Ukraine also claimed that the 810th Naval Infantry Brigade of Russia's Black Sea Fleet had 158 killed, 500 wounded and 70 missing by mid-April.
+In addition, Ukraine claimed 14 special forces members of the Russian Spetsnaz GRU were killed by late March.